WebAhead8/TvShows/README.md

 <br>
 **TYVEE** app pulls the data from two different APIs with no rate limit.  <br>
 TV series & Actors API : https://www.tvmaze.com/api .  <br>
-Movies API :                  . <br>
+Movies API :                   <br><br>

 The app is responsive so it's suitable for all types of devices .

 Languages : HTML , CSS , JavaScript .